#AI and Warfare – Oxford Panel Discussion

 Conclusion:

 Socialism offers a historical, viable alternative to capitalism’s shortcomings.
-By prioritizing human needs, fostering innovation through social investment, and ensuring horizontal access to education and resources, socialism lays the groundwork for a sustainable and prosperous future.
+By prioritizing human needs, innovation through social investment, and horizontal access to education and resources, socialism lays the groundwork for a sustainable and prosperous future.
 Rather than succumbing to the limitations of capitalism, let’s explore the possibilities of a different world and work towards a society where innovation serves humanistic ends, not only profit for a few exploitative assholes.

 To be a part of building this different world https://opencollective.com/open-media-network